obonhamcarter/www.oliverbonhamcarter.com/content/portfolio/sample-project/index_BeagleTM.md

 ___

-References

-* (Accepted) Bonham-Carter, Oliver.
-"Text Analysis of Ethical Influence in Bioinformatics and its Related Disciplines."
-Advances in Information and Communication: Proceedings of the 2024 Future of Information and Communication Conference (FICC), Springer International Publishing, 2024.

 ## Published Works

 + Bonham-Carter, Oliver.
 "BeagleTM: An adaptable text mining method for relationship discovery in literature."
 Advances in Information and Communication: Proceedings of the 2020 Future of Information and Communication Conference (FICC), Volume 2.
 Springer International Publishing, 2020.  <a href="https://www.researchgate.net/publication/339224324_BeagleTM_An_Adaptable_Text_Mining_Method_for_Relationship_Discovery_in_Literature" target="_blank"> Article</a>